This is the home page where you will find key settings and information. The page includes the following sections.

 At the top of the page is the Bluetooth connection status.
 Click on the connection end symbol to disconnect from the robot and return to the Scan page (or click your device's Back button).

-Click the blue settings icon to provide or update login details for your local wifi network.
+Click the blue settings icon to provide or update the credentials for your local wifi network.
 When you reboot, the robot will use these to connect to the wifi.

 This is the configuration of your ROS network.
-If you need help with these settings, see the page ROS settings.
+If you need help with these settings, see the page ROS settings dialog.

 These settings affect supplementary systems.
 Check